Comment on page

 false

-- controls whether the static state is cached
+controls whether the static state must be discarded after a single use

 false